imdoingitlive/DoodleChat/README.md

 ### Prerequisities

-What to install and how for local development and testing purposes

 - Node.JS - visit nodejs.org and download...
 - MySql: brew install mysql (Mac) or visit mysql.com for MSI (Windows)